VasiliAnoshin/reactnd-redux-todos-goals/README.md

 <h5>Reducers</h5>
 are pure functions that take in a state and action and return a new state.

-<h5>actions:</h5>
+<h5>Actions:</h5>
- we record all the possible events that can take place </br>
+ we record all the possible events that can take place. </br>
- storing each one in a javascript object called an Action </br>
+ storing each one in a javascript object called an Action. </br>
- in redux, every action must have a TYPE property </br>
+ in redux, every action must have a TYPE property. </br>
  this TYPE property declares exactly and specifically the event : IE ADD_ITEM, DELETE_ITEM </br>
- in addition to the type property, we can add other properties </br>
- related to the action that gives us more info on how the action </br>
+ in addition to the type property, we can add other properties related to the action that gives us more info </br>

  <code class="lang-js">
 {